How An Applicant Tracking System Works?

 Scoring, Ranking & AI Grading

 Candidates who pass the knockout gate enter Layer 2: the scoring engine.
-The ATS compares parsed resume fields against the req's scoring template and calculates a match score.
-How that score is calculated varies dramatically by platform; this is the most consequential technical difference between ATS vendors.
+The ATS compares parsed resume fields against the req’s scoring template and calculates a match score.
+How that score is calculated varies dramatically across platforms; this is the most consequential technical difference among ATS vendors.

 California State University Long Beach (2026) confirms: “Modern ATS platforms use AI-assisted candidate screening, skills-based hiring, and automated workflows as core features”, but the legal architecture around those features is still being litigated.